-These courses are for third classmen pursuing research during the fall and/or spring semesters.
+These courses are for third classmen pursuing research during the fall semester.
 Permission of instructor and department head required.
 Students pursuing the Writing Intensive (W) option will produce an annotated bibliography and either an introduction or discussion section of a research manuscript.
 Students pursuing the non-W option will earn Pass/Fail credits for this course.

-These courses are for third classmen pursuing research during the fall and/or spring semesters.
+These courses are for third classmen pursuing research during the spring semester.
 Permission of instructor and department head required.
 Students pursuing the Writing Intensive (W) option will produce and annotated bibliography and either an introduction or discussion section of a research manuscript.
 Students pursuing the non-W option will earn Pass/Fail credits for this course.